inexorgame-obsolete/blog-data/post/2015/06-02-caffeine-edition.md

 ### Feedback
 We would be glad to receive as much feedback as possible.
 [Submit](https://github.com/inexorgame/inexor-core/issues) issues, bugs, ideas (...).

-Just want to tell us if you like our game? _#inexor_ is the right place to do so.
+Just want to tell us if you like our game? _#Inexor_ is the right place to do so.